 - The EPD will issue monthly statements to account holders by mail or email.
 They are required to make payment within 30 days from the issue date of the statement.
-Otherwise, a surcharge on top of the "gate-fee" will become payable. - Different payment methods will be available, e.g., through automated teller machines (ATMs), PPS, Faster Payment System (FPS), post offices and convenience stores, etc.
+Otherwise, a surcharge on top of the "gate-fee" will become payable. - Different payment methods will be available, e.g., through automated teller machines (ATMs), Payment by Phone Service (PPS), Faster Payment System (FPS), post offices, convenience stores, etc.